Sarah Lewis, PharmD

 What is laminoplasty?

 Certain conditions of the spine can compress the spinal cord and cause pain.
 Laminoplasty hinges the lamina open like a door to create more space in your spinal canal without removing the lamina.
-Laminoplasty can relieve pressure in your spinal canal or on your spinal cord of your neck or back by widening your spinal canal.
+Laminoplasty surgery can relieve pressure in your spinal canal or on your spinal cord of your neck or back by widening your spinal canal.

 Laminoplasty is an alternative to laminectomy.
 Laminectomy is the removal of all of the lamina.
-Unlike laminectomy, laminoplasty preserves spinal stability because the lamina is not removed.
+Unlike laminectomy, laminoplasty surgery preserves spinal stability because the lamina is not removed.
 This may decrease the need for other procedures to stabilize the spine.
 It also helps maintain movement in your spine.

 Laminoplasty is a common but major surgery with serious risks and potential complications.
 You may have less invasive treatment options.
 Consider getting a second opinion about all your treatment choices before having laminoplasty.

 Types of laminoplasty

-When laminoplasty involves one vertebra, it is called single level.
+When laminoplasty surgery involves one vertebra, it is called single level.
 When it involves more than one vertebra, it is called multilevel.

 The types of laminoplasty procedures include: